-The Loop publishes short pieces on politics, policy programmes, societal and political issues, showcasing the work of the political science discipline at its best.
+The Loop publishes short pieces on politics, policy programmes, societal and political issues.
+We showcase the work of the political science discipline at its best.

 Our readership extends beyond fellow political scientists, to include policy-makers, journalists, businesspeople and the general public.

-Here, you’ll find blogpieces that might distil an academic journal article, or perhaps analyse a topical news story from a political science perspective.
+Pieces might distil an academic journal article, or analyse a topical news story from a political science perspective.

-Post your comments below the line and get involved in the discussion.
+Post your comments below the line and join the discussion.
 Comments are subject to moderation.

 Academic Editor Johanne Døhlie Saltnes is a postdoctoral fellow at ARENA Centre for European Studies, University of Oslo, where she also gained her PhD.